Stephenfang51/tracklite/README.md

 This repo using TensorRT to speed up yolov3 backbone and work with [deep_sort torch](https://github.com/ZQPei/deep_sort_pytorch).  mainly run on **Nvidia Jetson Nano** but x86 may also works. haven't tried yet. note that it is a inference pipeline not for training model.

-currently only support yolov3 trt for now,  yolov3 tiny  will be released soon.

 Thanks for [ZQPei](https://github.com/ZQPei)'s great work. and also thanks to [jkjung-avt](https://github.com/jkjung-avt) for his [tensorrt_demos](https://github.com/jkjung-avt/tensorrt_demos), which give me a a lot to learn.

 ------